getAlby/hub/README.md

 `go test`

+### Windows

+Breez SDK requires gcc to build the Breez bindings.
+Run `choco install mingw` and copy the breez SDK bindings file into the root of this directory (from your go installation directory) as per the [Breez SDK instructions](https://github.com/breez/breez-sdk-go?tab=readme-ov-file#windows).
+ALSO copy the bindings file into the output directory alongside the .exe in order to run it.

 ## Configuration parameters

 - `NOSTR_PRIVKEY`: the private key of this service.
 Should be a securely randomly generated 32 byte hex string.